 John Yorke was an enslaved person from Africa, or with African heritage, trafficked to Jamaica and then brought to the Yorkshire Dales.
 The image below is a record of his baptism at Marske near Richmond in 1776.
-The original baptism record refers to Yorke as a 'Negro Servant'.
-This was only discovered in 2007 when a lady, Mrs Thornton from Bradford was researching her family history.
+This was discovered in 2007 when Mrs Thornton from Bradford was researching her family history.

-Mrs Thornton discovered that her descendant came from Fish River plantation near Montego Bay in Jamaica.
-He was brought to England by the owner's daughter Elizabeth Campbell, who married a wealthy widower John Yorke, of Richmond.
+Mrs Thornton discovered that her ancestor came from Fish River plantation near Montego Bay in Jamaica.
+He was brought to England by the enslaver and plantation owner's daughter Elizabeth Campbell, who married a wealthy widower John Yorke, of Richmond.
 We do not know whether this was a willing or unwilling transportation.
-Mrs Thornton believes he was given his new master's name, John Yorke, but by 1772 John was 'owned' by John Hutton of nearby Marske Hall.
-If you look at the baptism document you can read that John was with his owner for four years before he was baptised, but he was allowed to keep his first owner's name of Yorke.
+Mrs Thornton believes he was given his new family name, John Yorke, but by 1772 John was 'owned' by John Hutton of nearby Marske Hall.
+If you look at the baptism document you can read that John was with Hutton for four years before he was baptised, but he was allowed to keep the name of Yorke.
 What we don't know for sure is how old John was when he first came to Yorkshire.
 Baptism was often a way of ingratiating into English society and being given an English name, and owners were often listed as ‘sureties’, or godparents.
 We could now see this as an act of microaggression and racism, part of removing someone’s identity and heritage.

-What Mrs Thornton did find out though, was that John's life improved after he saved a gamekeeper's life and was given a cottage.
+Mrs Thornton did find out that John's life improved after he saved a gamekeeper's life and was given a cottage.
 We don’t know whether he was freed prior to legislation.
-The family he raised there has 130 descendants, but only 14 in the male line.
+The family he raised has 130 descendants, but only 14 in the male line.
 Mrs Thornton is descended from John's prizefighting son William, born in Marske in 1803.
 His son George moved from North Yorkshire to Bradford to work at Bolling Iron Works.
 He died in 1910.

 Mrs Thornton said:

-This document is quite difficult to read partly because it is in handwriting that we are not used to reading, and partly because there were different spellings or abbreviations used over 200 years ago.
+The original baptism record is quite difficult to read partly because it is in handwriting that we are not used to reading, and partly because there were different spellings or abbreviations used over 200 years ago.
 We have created a transcript that explains some of the different spellings from today.
-In those days there wasn't a common form of spelling.
+In the past, there wasn't a common form of spelling.
 People just wrote down what they heard.
 This meant where there were different accents in different parts of the country the spelling of words would vary.

-- We know that John came from Jamaica but it's likely that he or his Mother were captured as slaves in Africa before that.
+- We know that John came from Jamaica but it's likely that he or his Mother were captured and enslaved in Africa before that.
 Discuss what journeys and experiences he might have had.

 - What do you think the word inherited or inheritance means?
 What would you like to inherit?
 It doesn't always mean money, it could be qualities or talents.
 Mrs Thornton says she is proud to come from 'stock of untold hardship', suggesting that being strong in troubled times is important to her.

-- Research your own family tree and see how far back you can go, be careful though if you find 'skeletons in the cupboard'!
+- Research your own family tree and see how far back you can go.
+Ask family members, use you local library, archive or museum as a starting point.